scoskey/m0037/notes.md

 This example worked smoothly, but we should wonder what we would do if the constant symbol $1$ was not present in the language.
 We can make a theory in this language that is equivalent to $T$ by defining $1$ as the least natural number greater than $0$.
 But this language doesn't have any interesting terms.
 In general when building a model of $T$ we will use the terms of an expanded language where constant symbols have been added for each possible definition.

-This idea is called a Henkin construction.
+This idea is called a *Henkin construction*.
 In order to begin, we first make a structure from terms.

 **Definition** Let $T$ be a theory.
 The structure $\mathcal H_0=\mathcal H_0(T)$ is defined as follows.

-* The domain of $\mathcal H_0$ consists of the terms of $\mathcal L$ with no  variables.
+* The universe of $\mathcal H_0$ consists of the terms of $\mathcal L$ with no  variables.
 * If $f$ is a function symbol, then $f^{\mathcal H_0}\tau_1\cdots\tau_n$ is defined to be the term $f\tau_1\cdots\tau_n$.
 * If $R$ is a relation symbol, then $R^{\mathcal H_0}\tau_1\cdots\tau_n$ is defined to be true if and only if $T\vdash R\tau_1\cdots\tau_n$.